Binary constant-length substitutions and Mahler measures of Borwein polynomials: Extensions and outlook

 via a change of variables $u = u' + \frac{1}{2}$ for the first identity and the invariance of the Mahler measure under an invertible linear map with integer coefficients, as in \cite[Exc.~3.1]{EvWa}, which is given by the matrix $\left(\begin{smallmatrix} 1 & 1 \\ 0 & 2 \end{smallmatrix}\right)$ in this case. \exend \end{remark}

-It is well known that the connection between the Mahler measure and special values of $L$-series has deep roots; in particular, see \cite{Deninger}, and \cite{BL} for a survey with several examples and references.
+It is well known that the connection between the Mahler measure and special values of $L$-series has deep roots; in particular, see \cite{Deninger,B1998}, and \cite{BL} for a survey with several examples and references.
 Also, a connection between Mahler measures and Lyapunov exponents is known from \cite{Deninger-L}.
-On the other hand, our observation shows that these quantities also occur in the spectral theory of dynamical systems, in a rather elementary way, and it seems an interesting problem to analyse this connection further.
+On the other hand, our observation shows that these quantities occur in the spectral theory of dynamical systems as well, in a rather elementary way, and it seems an interesting problem to analyse this connection further.

 \textbf{Acknowledgements}.
-It is our pleasure to thank Franz G\"{a}hler, Michael J.\ Mossinghoff and Dan Rust for discussions.
+It is our pleasure to thank Franz G\"{a}hler, Michael J.\ Mossinghoff, Dan Rust and Tom Ward for discussions, and an anomymous referee for a number of helpful suggestions.
 This work was supported by the German Research Foundation (DFG) through CRC{\ts\ts}1283.
 The second author additionally thanks both the University of Bielefeld and the Alfr\'ed R\'enyi Institute of the Hungarian Academy of Sciences for hosting him during this research.